The second most important Blackberry photo in QS history. After this obvs.

 This was the best ledge spot in the history of New York’s rocky love affair with ledges.
 (This excludes places like the Apple Store, Lincoln Center, etc. since you have a .001% chance of ever skating there.)

 If you went on this website in 2012, you may remember that 50% of the content centered around complaining about how utterly moronic it was that nobody could skate here.
-They built blocks worth of skatepark ledges that were better than any actual skatepark ledges in New York, and hired some of the meanest and dumbest humans alive to enforce no skateboarding rules.
+They built blocks worth of skatepark ledges that were better than any actual skatepark ledges in New York, and hired some of the meanest humans alive to enforce no skateboarding rules.
 (There was one cute security guard with a big butt here who would be nice about it.
 Hope she’s doing well.)
 They simply could not figure out why fifty kids would be here skating if they turned their back for twenty minutes.

 This spot > any skatepark built in this city, ever.